 Financing a car interest-free almost sounds too good to be true.
 But these financing deals are a tool that auto manufacturers can use to sell more vehicles.

 Lenders that offer 0 percent financing are known as captive finance companies and are linked to the auto manufacturers themselves.
 Some examples of captive lenders include Ford Motor Credit, GM Financial, Nissan Finance, Toyota Financial Services and more.
 So, if Ford wants to sell more F-150s due to overstock issues, it might offer zero APR loans to select borrowers through its own financing arm.

 No-interest financing seems more affordable on the surface, but that’s not always the case.
 When auto manufacturers offer 0 percent financing, they may try to make up for “lost” income in other ways.
-For example, a dealership may push hard to sell you extra add-on products like extended warranties or gap insurance with your vehicle.
-You also might have to forgo benefits like bonus cash or rebates that would normally bring down your purchase price.
+For example, a dealership may push hard to sell you add-on products, like extended warranties or gap insurance, with your vehicle.
+You also might have to forgo benefits like rebates that would normally bring down your purchase price.

-How do I qualify for a 0% APR car deal?
+How to qualify for a 0% APR car deal

 Because zero APR qualification standards vary so widely, your best bet is to call the auto dealership in advance.
 Ask what criteria you need to meet to qualify for interest-free financing on a specific vehicle.
 Aside from your credit score, an auto lender may consider additional factors when it reviews your application, such as:

 Regardless of the condition of your credit — good, bad, fair or excellent — you should take the time to seek preapproval from outside financing sources as well.
 Preapproval can help you compare your options and give you a backup plan if you don’t qualify for the automaker’s exclusive offer.

 Limits of 0% APR financing